Chanate Complex Development Site

-The following guidance is meant to support general inquiries as to the general scale, cost and timing of developing the site, however, please note that a specific timeframe and list of necessary entitlements can not be proctored until a specific proposal is evaluated.
+The following guidance is meant to support general inquiries as to the general scale, cost, and timing of developing the site; however, please note that a specific timeframe and list of necessary entitlements cannot be proctored until a specific proposal is evaluated.

 A development proposal that encompasses the entirety of the Chanate Complex site will typically be of a scale and level of environmental complexity that will likely require an Environmental Impact Report (EIR).
-Project entitlements associated with the a large housing or mixed use development may include the following:
+Project entitlements associated with a residential or mixed-use development may include the following:

-Timeframe, Fees, and other Costs:
+Timeframe, Fees, and other Costs

-- $26,920 - Pre-EIR admin fee to cover request for proposal and contract process
+- $28,251 – Pre-EIR admin fee to cover request for proposal and contract process

 - $200,000 to $300,000 – EIR depending on scope